cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 User awareness and education will play a key role.
 As threats become more complex, it is increasingly important that users are aware of the best practices for securing their data.
 Cybersecurity education initiatives will be crucial to ensure a high level of protection.

-### The role of open source software
+### The role of open-source software

-Open source software such as Cryptomator will continue to play a central role in the development of security solutions.
+Open-source software such as Cryptomator will continue to play a central role in the development of security solutions.
 The transparency of the source code allows the community to identify and fix security vulnerabilities, which improves the overall quality and security of the software.
-At a time when trust in digital solutions is crucial, open source software offers a high level of credibility and reliability.
+At a time when trust in digital solutions is crucial, open-source software offers a high level of credibility and reliability.

 ## Conclusion